erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 - Have a directory (notion/wiki) for future reference
 - Like video call, putting a face, it's great to have a human touch to something "technical" to see someones smilling, worrying.

-#### The downsides of a snackchats
+#### The downsides of a Snackchat
-This is
-The downside of snackchat is that takes quite a bit of energy to prepare, depending of your experience on doing online presentation.
-I also feel the pressure of attracting other people so it would "worth" the effort to .
+The downside of snackchat is that takes quite a bit of energy to prepare.
+There can also be intimidating to ask if a topic you might want to present won't get enough interest from your workmates.
-Everyone is busy, try to make the best of their working time.
-The time you set might not be the best fit for everyone (take me for example who live at UTC+8)

-Interestingly I wasn't able to participate to most of them because being in the other part of the world.
-The tip is to **make sure to record your snackchat** and repost it for people who couldn't attend them.
+In a remote setting, people will try to make the best use of their time, and we might most of the time be busy on prioritties.
+The time you will set might not be the best fit for everyone.
+I wasn't able to participate to most of the snackchats because I live in a total different timezone than most of the people in the company.
+The tip here is to **make sure to record your snackchat** and repost it for people who couldn't attend them.

-## ⚡️ Impromptu Knowledge Sharing
+## ⚡️ Impromptu Knowledge Sharing Videos
-An other format I personally enjoy doing  is the "spontaneous" ones .
-I'm in the Infrastructure, where product engineers might not necessarly have the need to understand what happens "behind the scene" but where the knowledge can be useful.
+An other format I personally enjoy doing is the "spontaneous" knowlege sharing .
+I'm in the Infrastructure, where product engineers might not necessarly have the need to understand what happens "behind the scene", but where the knowledge could be useful or pick their curiosity.

 I especially enjoy that format for few reasons:
-- Snackchats requires preparations, and I know i'll not be great at "live" presentations
+- Snackchats requires preparations, and I know I will not be great at "live" presentations
-- I'm more in the introvert side , I'll just share the knowledge, no matter what
+- I'm more in the introvert side.
+It require quite a bit of energy to ask interests, worrying if people.
+Sharing when I feel like it is a way that fits me and I'm satisfied with.
-- My willpower to create educative isn't consistent.
-There is some days where, we are more encline. with that format is
+- My envy to create educative content isn't always consistent.
+There is some days where I will be more encline to share it and some where I'll not feel like it.

-#### Tips on making "Impromptu Knowledge Sharing"
+#### Tips on making "Impromptu Knowledge Sharing" videos
 - I like using [Loom](https://www.loom.com).
 They make recording your screen and voice really easy.
 It also allows you to pause the recording, and aslso has an impressive online editor to trim your blanks.
 - Try to keep the video dynamic, go to the point, and avoid the fluff, but keep the jokes
 - Keep it short, ideally under 10 minutes